OliverLSanz/teensy-headless-mpe-synth/README.md

 # Software
 The project is divided into 3 files:
 - `mpe-synth.ino`: Arduino sketch file, defining the `loop` and `setup` functions.
 Here the synth is configured and the incoming MIDI messages are passed to the actual synth.
+If you want to modify the info sent to the synth, edit here.
 - `Synth.h`: contains the synth code, that handles MIDI messages and forwards them to the corresponding voice.
+If you want to change the behavior of the synth, edit here.
-- `Voice.h`: Here is the code for the voices
+- `Voice.h`: Here is the code that produces sound for each of the voices.
+For now, just a simple waveform.
+If you want to change how the synth sounds, edit here.

 # State of the project